| ResumeNorman Allan Harris, Ph.D.

 shipping densities and in estimating the potential for pre-war buildup.

+This program was used to predict the Cuban Missile Crisis.
 Kinetics of Sprung Mass Automobile Dynamics and the Effect of Design

-Developed a complete simulative model of auto dynamics taking into account
+Parameters On Accident Environments Developed a complete simulative model of auto dynamics taking into account

 non-linear design parameters, tire characteristics, road conditions, suspension